SalonenTeemu/e2ee-real-time-chat-app/README.md

 This is a real-time end-to-end encrypted chat application built with a Node.js + Express.js backend and a React + TailwindCSS frontend.

-This project is developed as part of the COMP.SEC.300 Secure Programming course exercise work.
+The project is created for the COMP.SEC.300 Secure programming course exercise work.

 ## Planned Features